Come Take My Hand

 "Come Take My Hand" is a song by Dutch Eurodance group 2 Brothers on the 4th Floor featuring rapper D-Rock and singer Des'Ray.
-It was released in 1995 by Lowland Records, CNR Music and Central Station as the second single from the group's second album, 2 (1996).
-Enjoying success in Europe, the song was a top 10 hit in Belgium (9) and the Netherlands (4), and a top 20 hit in Italy (14) and Norway (12).
-On the Eurochart Hot 100, "Come Take My Hand" peaked at number 47 in October 1995.
+It was released in 1995, by Lowland Records, CNR Music and Central Station, as the second single from the group's second album, 2 (1996).
+Enjoying success in Europe, it was a top-10 hit in Belgium and the Netherlands, and a top-20 hit in Italy and Norway.
+On the Eurochart Hot 100, the song peaked at number 47 in October 1995.
 Outside Europe, it peaked at number-one in Israel.
-In 2015, the song was released in the Netherlands in a new remix by The Viper (aka Melvin Pelupessy).
+The accompanying music video was shot in black-and-white.
+In 2015, "Come Take My Hand" was released in the Netherlands in a new remix by The Viper (aka Melvin Pelupessy).

 Critical reception

 Maria Jimenez from Pan-European magazine Music & Media described "Come Take My hand" as a "melodious spin on Euro happy hardbeat".

 Music video

-The accompanying music video for "Come Take My Hand" takes place in a desert-like setting.
-A bus arrives and Des'Ray and D-Rock get off it.
-Standing out in the desert, Des'Ray begins to sing.
-Throughout the video, various people appear, or pass by, like a man in a motorcycle suit and helmet, a woman with flowers, a clown, a man and woman with a child, watering the desert, an Indian and a farmer with a mustache, standing by a cow.
+The black-and-white music video for "Come Take My Hand" is produced by Arcade Creative and depicts group members Des'Ray and D-Rock in a desert-like setting.
+They arrives by bus and standing out in the desert, Des'Ray begins to sing.
+Throughout the video, various people appear, or pass by.
+Like a man in a motorcycle suit and helmet, a woman with flowers, a clown, a man and woman with a child, watering the desert, an Indian and a farmer with a mustache, standing by a cow.
 As D-Rock begins to rap, a data animated, mechanical microphone unfolds in front of him.
 A man, dressed in baroque fashion puts a headset on the head of the rapper, while a data animated bird shows up and flies away.
 The man with the mustache reveals that his mustache is a fake one.
-In the end, the bus reappears.
-Des'Ray and D-Rock enter and the bus leaves.
+In the end, Des'Ray and D-Rock leaves by the same bus.
+"Come Take My Hand" was A-listed on Dutch music television channel TMF in October 1995.